7 Types of Refrigerator Compressors and How They Work

 Pros

-Let’s go over the benefits of using a Reciprocating Compressor:
+Let’s go over the benefits of using a reciprocating compressor:

 • Affordable: Generally cheaper than other compressor types.